DevopsAde/Devops_Project/Implementing Load Balancers with Nginx/README.md

 **`sudo nano /etc/nginx/conf.d/loadbalancer.conf`**

 - Paste this configuration file below, this file configures nginx to act like a load balancer.
-Also note to edit the file
+Also, note to edit the file

-and provide necessary information like your server IP addressof both servers (EC2 instances).
+and provide necessary information like your server IP address of both servers (EC2 instances).

 ![Alt text](<Images/nginx edit.png>)